sanjeevbhusal/100-Days-Of-DevOps/kubernetes/ReadMe.md

 So, technically you can just skip load balancer and send requests directly to Node Port.

 We had DNS service both in Docker and Docker swarm.
 We also have it in Kubernetes

+In kubernetes, you have a concept of Namespaces.
+You cannot run multiple containers in the same namespace inside the cluster.
+You can create multiple namespace and run different containers that have the same name.
+By default, all your containers are running on `default` namespace.

+You can see all the namespaces using

+`kubectl get namespaces`.

+When you access a container with `curl hostname`, DNS service will only resolve for the current hostname.